automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Australovenator.md

 # Australovenator
-## Description: A recently discovered carnivore from Australia.
+## A recently discovered carnivore from Australia.